openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 The following additional Credential Issuer metadata are defined for this Credential format.

 * `type`: REQUIRED.
-JSON string designating the type a certain credential type supports as defined in [@!I-D.terbu-sd-jwt-vc], Section 4.2.2.1.
+JSON string designating the type of a credential as defined in [@!I-D.terbu-sd-jwt-vc], Section 4.2.2.1.
 * `claims`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
 The value is a JSON object detailing the specifics about the support for the claim with a following non-exhaustive list of parameters that MAY be included:
     * `mandatory`: OPTIONAL.
 Boolean which when set to `true` indicates the claim MUST be present in the issued Credential.
 If the `mandatory` property is omitted its default should be assumed to be `false`.
     * `value_type`: OPTIONAL.
 String value determining type of value of the claim.
 A non-exhaustive list of valid values defined by this specification are `string`, `number`, and image media types such as `image/jpeg` as defined in IANA media type registry for images (https://www.iana.org/assignments/media-types/media-types.xhtml#image).